ivanaorefice/ivanaorefice/mad-project-twicebutnice/README.md

 the implementation of the behaviour of the application, written in Kotlin (see java folder).
 Finally, we preferred to develop the application in FRAGMENTS, instead of using different activities.

+The project has been developed taking advantage of some of Google tools, like Maps (used to display the location in various fragments) and Firebase (used to manage the server-side of the application).

 Credits to my team mates.